Disaster Resilience Scorecard for Cities:

 - The PDF version contains assessment details in a printing-friendly format.

-- The excel tool is the most comprehensive version.
-As you conduct the assessment, you can also take note of the assessment rationale and provide proof for verification.
+- The excel tool allows you to provide interactive scoring, take note of the assessment rationale, and provide proof for verification.
 The excel tool can produce the pictograms showing the results of analysis at the end which are highly useful for planning and decision making.
-It is a highly recommended version for use.
+It complements the narrative provided in the PDF version.

 Select your language: